 Why should you care?

 I know what you are saying.
 “Who does this pretentious asshole think he is, telling me how to dress?
 I’m a man!
 I am not supposed to care.”
 First of all, you are dead wrong.
 Caring about your appearance shows confidence and success.
-In addition, it shows the opposite sex that you’re strong and make efforts to be attractive.
+In addition, it shows the opposite sex that you’re strong and make the effort to be attractive.
 You may not be that great looking, but fixing your appearance will make up for that.
 I am not saying look like Brad Pitt everywhere you go.
 I am not saying go buy designer clothes.
 You can buy clothes at any retail store that still look nice.
 I’m saying that going out in public in the attire you slept in is unbecoming.
-Caring about your appearance is one of the most manliest things you can do.
+Caring about your appearance is one of the manliest things you can do.
 You and your girl will appreciate it.